Convert Microsoft Forms responses to Word or PDF

 Create Flow

-This is how our Power Automate Flow looks:
+This is the completed Power Automate flow:

 pdf from Microsoft Form flow